Generalized Distributions of Host Dispersion Measures in the Fast Radio Burst Cosmology: Introduction

-This Macquart's methodology works well in many cases of few localized FRBs.~For instance, in~\cite{Macquart:2020lln}, $\Omega_b h_{70}$ was well constrained by using only 8 localized FRBs, where $h_{70}=H_0/(70 \;{\rm km/s/Mpc})$.~In e.g.~\cite{Wu:2021jyk}, $H_0=68.81^{+4.99}_{-4.33}\; {\rm km/s/Mpc}$ was found by using 18 localized FRBs, and it is consistent with both the SH0ES and Planck 2018 results.~When the number of localized FRBs increased, the situation changed slowly.~In e.g.~\cite{Kalita:2024xae}, $H_0\simeq 73\sim 76\;{\rm km/s/Mpc}$ was found by using 64 localized FRBs, and it is consistent with the SH0ES result but inconsistent with the one of Planck 2018.~Very recently, when the number of localized FRBs became ${\cal O}(100)$, something made subtle difference.~In e.g.~\cite{Gao:2025fcr}, in order to get a Hubble constant $H_0=69.40^{+2.14}_{-1.97}\;{\rm km/s/Mpc}$ consistent with the Planck 2018 result by using 108 localized FRBs, $f_{\rm IGM}=0.93$ should be adopted, which is much larger than the traditional $f_{\rm IGM}=0.82\sim 0.84$ extensively used in the literature (e.g.~\cite{Deng:2013aga,Yang:2016zbm, Gao:2014iva,Zhou:2014yta,Qiang:2019zrs,Qiang:2020vta,Qiang:2021bwb, Qiang:2021ljr,Guo:2022wpf,Guo:2023hgb}).~In e.g.~\cite{Lemos:2025bgy}, adopting the SH0ES result $H_0=73.04\pm 1.04\;{\rm km/s/Mpc}$, an unusual $f_{\rm IGM}=0.999$ was found by using 107 localized FRBs, which is extremely close to its upper bound $1$.~To date, the debate on $H_0$ and $f_{\rm IGM}$ from localized FRBs is still not settled.
+The Macquart {\it et al.} methodology has worked well in cases in which there are few localized FRBs.~For instance, $\Omega_b h_{70}$ was constrained to $0.051^{+0.021}_{-0.025}$ ($95\%$ confidence) in~\cite{Macquart:2020lln} by using only 8 localized FRBs, where $h_{70}=H_0/(70\;{\rm km/s/Mpc})$.~ In e.g.~\cite{Wu:2021jyk}, $H_0= 68.81^{+4.99}_{-4.33}\; {\rm km/s/Mpc}$ was found by using 18 localized FRBs, which is consistent with both the SH0ES and Planck 2018 results.~When the number of localized FRBs increased, the situation changed slowly as follows.~ In e.g.~\cite{Kalita:2024xae}, $H_0\simeq 73\sim 76\;{\rm km/s/Mpc}$ was found by using 64 localized FRBs, which is consistent with the SH0ES result but inconsistent with the one of Planck 2018.~In e.g.~\cite{Gao:2025fcr}, in order to get a Hubble constant $H_0=69.40^{+2.14}_{-1.97}\;{\rm km/s/Mpc}$ consistent with the Planck 2018 result by using 108 localized FRBs, $f_{\rm IGM}=0.93$ had to be adopted, which is much larger than $f_{\rm IGM}=0.82\sim 0.84$ extensively used in the literature (e.g.~\cite{Deng:2013aga,Yang:2016zbm, Gao:2014iva,Zhou:2014yta,Qiang:2019zrs,Qiang:2020vta,Qiang:2021bwb, Qiang:2021ljr,Guo:2022wpf,Guo:2023hgb}) and obtained independently from the observations of the Ly$\alpha$ forest and UV absorption lines~\cite{Fukugita:1997bi,Shull:2011aa}.~In e.g.~\cite{Lemos:2025bgy}, adopting the SH0ES result $H_0=73.04\pm 1.04\;{\rm km/s/Mpc}$, unusually high values of $f_{\rm IGM}=0.935$ to $0.999$ were found by using 107 localized FRBs in a more cosmology-independent way, which is extremely close to its upper bound of $1$.~To date, the debate on $H_0$ and $f_{\rm IGM}$ from localized FRBs is still not settled.